dr-jts/crunchyblog/pg-svg/index.md

 - For another option for database-generated maps, see this PostGIS Day 2022 [presentation](https://www.youtube.com/watch?v=5Zg8j9X2f-Y) showing how to define and render bitmap images.

 This post presents a way to generate maps entirely within the database, with no external application required.
-This is done by using the SVG (Scalable Vector Graphics) format, which is a graphical format that is widely supported by web browsers and other tools.
+This is done by using the SVG (Scalable Vector Graphics) format, which is widely supported by web browsers and other tools.
 Generating SVG can be complex, but a PL/pgSQL library called `pg-svg` makes it easy.
 The library provides a set of high-level functions which make it easy to convert PostGIS data into styled SVG documents.

 - discuss how SVG requires shapes, scaling, styling and optionally identifiers and CSS